Eye disease in Latinos: Conditions, risks and prevention

 Lack of awareness

-A 2015 study for Transitions Optical found that only half of Hispanic Americans are aware that their ethnicity puts them at an increased risk of eye disease.
+A survey conducted by The National Americans Eye Health and Eye Disease revealed that 76 percent of Hispanic Americans did not know their ethnicity puts them at an increased risk of eye disease.
 And, as mentioned earlier, 80% of Hispanics and Latinos with glaucoma are unaware that they have it.
 This lack of awareness about the importance of eye health perpetuates the low number of Latinos attending eye exams and, in turn, the high rate of eye disease.

 Lack of access to health care